Onesso/Rent-Right-ui/README.md

 i have suffered trying to make the page scrollable.

 from my style at this point; this is how to make a page scroll.

+### How to embedded a google map to a react application

+Get the emmbedded iframe and paste it inside the appropriate div.

+after pasting delete the  style="border:0;"

+type the "referrerpolicy" in camelCase: referrerPolicy

+the add: title="Responsive Google Map"

+allowfullscreen to camele case: allowFullScreen